jacuwtf/giveawaysbot/README.md

 > Offline.

 ## READ BELOW
 > This code is not mine.
 I forked it from my good friend DevMirza, Hes a awesome coder!
 Well.
-I formed it becuz every time i ran it gave errors. so i fixed it!
+I forked it becuz every time i ran it gave errors. so i fixed it!
 Have fun!

 # Links
 - 🔗 [Invite Link](https://discordapp.com/api/oauth2/authorize?client_id=606587080042086420&permissions=8&scope=bot)